Whirlpool Facts and Myths

 The most powerful "natural" whirlpools are the result of tidal changes and the resulting fast-flowing water through narrow shallow straits.

-But most people are more familar with smaller less dangerous whirlpools that occur in streams or at the bottom of waterfalls.
+But most people are more familiar with smaller less dangerous whirlpools that occur in streams or at the bottom of waterfalls.
 To be sure, these whirlpools can cause lots of problems for watercraft, and they can pull people down and not let them up.
 So they are dangerous, but not to the scale of a maelstrom whirlpool that can swallow a boat.

 How do whirlpools form?